xmarek7/rtt-py-impr/docs/TestSettings.md

 ### Bsi-settings property
 BSI battery has 9 tests and their test IDs go from 0 to 8.
 Uniform distribution test can be configured with K, N and A parameters.
 If they are not provided, battery's default values are used
 - test-ids: list of test IDs, ranges (i.e. "0-8" are supported
+- bytes-count: number of bytes to be read from an input file
 - uniform-distribution: contains K-param, N-param, A-param properties \
 Example:
 ```json